MorpheusAIs/MySuperAgent/README.md

 ## A Platform for Building, Deploying, and Leveraging AI Agents

 A developer-focused platform that enables building, testing, and deploying AI agents.
-Powered by Python and React, with seamless integration of LLMs and Web3 capabilities.
+Powered by React and Next.js, with seamless integration of LLMs and Web3 capabilities.

 **Note:** MySuperAgent serves as both a development sandbox and production platform for AI agent builders.
 The platform enables rapid prototyping and deployment of agents that can be automatically invoked based on user intent.
-For detailed documentation on specific agents, see the agent READMEs in the `/agents` directory.

 ![UI](static/demo.gif)